FAQ - Frequently Asked Questions

 A. Yes, if you keep your horse at home or at another farm, but want to train with us, we are happy to have you bring your horse in for lessons.

-Q. My horse currently eats Purina / Blue Seal / Poulin / Nutrena / Agway / Brand X. If we board at Kearsarge Meadows, can I have this fed to him?
+Q. My horse currently eats Purina / Blue Seal / Poulin / Nutrena / Agway / Brand X. If I board at Kearsarge Meadows, can I have this fed to him?

-A. Yes, we currently stock Blue Seal and Poulin feeds but are happy to cater to our boarders.
+A. Yes, we currently stock Blue Seal feeds but we can cater to our boarders who have other preferred feeds.

 Q. Will you feed my horse supplements of my choice?